Sutomo: Japanese occupation

 During the Japanese occupation period, Sutomo worked for the Dōmei Tsushin (the official news agency of the Empire of Japan) in Surabaya.
 He became famous for setting up Radio Pemberontakan (Resistance Radio), which promoted unity and fighting spirit among pemuda-pemuda Indonesia (Indonesian youth).

 In 1944, Sutomo was chosen as a member of the Japanese-sponsored Gerakan Rakyat Baru (New People's Movement) and officer of Pemuda Republik Indonesia (Youth of Indonesian Republic).

 Indonesian National Revolution

 Indonesian People's Revolutionary Front

 On 12 October 1945, Sutomo founded and became a leader of Indonesian People's Revolutionary Front (Barisan Pemberontakan Rakyat Indonesia), abbreviated as BPRI, is an Indonesian militia, with its headquarters in Surabaya.

-BPRI was aimed at realizing and defending the Proclamation of Indonesian Independence, they rallied the people's resistance against the Dutch who wanted to reign Indonesia after the Surrender of Japan in World War II.
+BPRI was aimed at realizing and defending the Proclamation of Indonesian Independence, they rallied the people's resistance against the re-establishment of Dutch rule in Indonesia after the Surrender of Japan in World War II.

 During the Netherlands Indies Civil Administration (NICA) occupation, in the early stages of the Indonesian National Revolution, in the Bersiap period, Sutomo encouraged atrocities against Indonesians of mixed European–Asian ancestry and personally supervised the summary executions of hundreds of civilians.
 These are archived eye witness testimony of the events of 22 October 1945.